-Citrix Systems, Inc (NASDAQ: CTXS) aims to power a world where people, organizations and things are securely connected and accessible to make the extraordinary possible.
+Citrix Systems, Inc. (NASDAQ: CTXS) (“Citrix”) aims to power a world where people, organizations and things are securely connected and accessible to make the extraordinary possible.
 We help customers reimagine the future of work by providing the most comprehensive secure digital workspace that unifies the apps, data and services people need to be productive and simplifies IT’s ability to adopt and manage complex cloud environments.
-With 2018 annual revenues of $2.9 US billion, Citrix solutions are used by more than 400,000 organizations globally including 99 percent of the Fortune 100 and 98 percent of the Fortune 500.

 A substantial portion of our workforce consists of skilled labor.
 In addition, all employees hired by Citrix are subject to a background check.

 Citrix also uses independent contractors.
-Because of the nature of the types of jobs performed by our independent contractors, we believe that there is no meaningful risk of modern slavery.
+Because of the nature of the types of jobs performed by our independent contractors, we believe the risk of modern slavery in their performance for Citrix is low.
 Citrix generally uses placement agencies to source independent contractors.
 These agencies are selected following a standard sourcing process with defined business criteria.

 Certain physical products are manufactured for us by a limited number of third parties.
 We do not have our own manufacturing facilities and, therefore, do not manufacture products directly.
 Generally, our third party manufacturers control the supply chain relationships for our physical products.

-We have established compliance and other procedures discussed herein that are applicable to Citrix and/or its third party manufacturers to mitigate the risks of slavery and human trafficking in the supply chains for our products.
+We have established policies and compliance and other procedures discussed herein that are applicable to Citrix and/or its third party manufacturers to mitigate the risks of modern slavery in the supply chains for our products.
 Our approach is to focus on our direct suppliers since this is the level of the supply chain where we believe that we have the most influence and can therefore be the most effective.

-Recently Citrix has recently undertaken a risk based vendor due diligence program which, among other things, focuses on certain labor violations.
+Citrix has a risk based vendor due diligence program which, among other things, screens for certain labor violations.

 Supply Chain Engagement